-The Bennie story dates back to 1939 with Peter Bennie starting a contract ploughing company.
+The Bennie story dates back to the 1930s with Peter Bennie starting a contract ploughing company.
 The company invested heavily in a wide range of machinery at its conception, diversifying the approach to work and modernising the industry.
 During the Second World War much of the business’ early work was in aiding the war effort through the construction of air fields.

 Over the last 80 plus years the business has grown and evolved into a family of great companies which operate in a variety of industries.
 The Bennie Group is still a family run business today; now in its fourth generation of family management.
 We are an organisation that has our foundations and heritage laid in the last century, but with our vision and approach very much in the 21st.
 Take a look at a brief synopsis of our Group’s evolution.

 1939 – Peter Bennie founded an agricultural contracting business in Barton Seagrave.

 1960 – Roger Toseland (son in law of Peter Bennie) joined the business as an Oxford graduate.

 1965 – Roger Toseland succeed Peter Bennie as Chairman, on Peter’s early retirement from the business.